Sutton and Cheam Labour Party Sutton and Cheam Constituency Labour Party, London Borough of Sutton

 The Council’s recent parking proposals

-Sutton and Cheam Labour has called on the Council to improve its consultation over parking proposals after a series of controversies.
+Sutton and Cheam Labour has called on the Council to improve its consultation over parking proposals after a past series of controversies.
 We set out a better approach to involve residents which is below.
-We are pleased that as a result of protests, the Council slowed down its consultation process to give residents more time to become aware of the impact of proposals.
-The current situation is set out below.
+We are pleased that as a result of past protests, the Council slowed down its consultation process to give residents more time to become aware of the impact of proposals.

 Our basic demands over future Parking Consultations